 Given the complexities of summarizing the effects of regressors using marginal effects on the probability, tests of the equality of the regression coefficients are appealing in their simplicity.
 While such tests are often used, there are several issues to consider.
 First, regression coefficients are in a metric that is not as substantively useful as probabilities.
-Comparing the effects of x_k on y^ or on the log-odds is rarely as useful as comparing how a regressor affects the probability.
-Second, while odds ratios are in a more natural metric than the log-odds or y^ , odds ratios can be especially misleading in group comparisons.
-If the odds ratio for x_k is identical for both groups, the effect of x_k on the probability can be very different in the two groups.
-For example, consider probabilities of the outcome for two groups at two values of regressor x_1 :
+Comparing the effects of $x_k$ on $y^$ or on the log-odds is rarely as useful as comparing how a regressor affects the probability.
+Second, while odds ratios are in a more natural metric than the log-odds or $y^$ , odds ratios can be misleading in group comparisons.
+If the odds ratio for $x_k$ is identical for both groups, the marginal effects of $x_k$ on the probability can be very different.
+For example, consider probabilities of the outcome for two groups at two values of regressor $x_1$ :